 The location could be improved by installation of additional crosswalks, drainage repairs, sidewalk repairs, sidewalk installation, and access management at the intersection of Cedar Street and Main Street and at the intersection of School Street and Main Street.
 The bridge over the Lamoille Valley River should also be examined for life expectancy.

-The twelve issues identified by the report can be placed in three categories.
+The issues identified in the report can be placed in three categories.

 1. Sidewalk and cycling infrastructure